 By 2045, this number is projected to rise to over 780 million.
 More than 1.2 million children and adolescents (0–19 years) are living with type 1 diabetes.1

-Many of those who are undiagnosed may have or be at risk of prediabetes, and recent research has shown that some long-term damage to the body, especially the heart and circulatory system, may already occur in prediabetics.3
+Almost 1 in 2 adults living with diabetes are undiagnosed.1 Many of those who are undiagnosed may have or be at risk of prediabetes, and recent research has shown that some long-term damage to the body, especially the heart and circulatory system, may already occur in people with prediabetes.2

-The diagnosis of diabetes is made primarily by the detection of hyperglycemia.
-There are many tools, however, in the arsenal of diabetes-related diagnostic tests.
-Diabetes-related assays are performed for various reasons on many different types of patients:
+A diabetes diagnosis is made primarily by the detection of hyperglycemia, or high blood sugar.
+There are many tools, however, in the array of diabetes-related diagnostic tests.

 Type 1 Diabetes

-- Accounts for 5 to 10 percent of all diabetics
+- Accounts for 10 % of all diabetes patients.1

 Type 2 Diabetes